To kip fit and full of energy, it is important to maintain hormonal balance. One of the bothersome hormonal imbalances is estrogen dominance.

 • Consume enough of fiber ( leafy greens, nuts, seeds, fruits, etc).

 • If you are fond of gardening, avoid all pesticides, herbicides, and fungicides.

 Some people have genetic polymorphisms with certain genes, which means that their ability to detoxify estrogen is reduced.

 Genes in the cytochrome P450 pathway and the COMT pathway increase the risk of high estrogen, and the chance that the estrogen is going to be detoxified down the unhealthy pathway into the 4 and 16 Hydroxy estrone - rather than the healthy 2 Hydroxy estrone.

 This doesn't mean that if you have these genetic polymorphisms that you will have high estrogen but you will have to work a bit harder to reduce your exposure and improve your elimination of estrogen from the body.

 If you have had a sex hormone test and you find that you have high estrogen levels these are the steps you need to take.

-The best way to test your estrogen levels is with the DUTCH hormone test, as this test not only measures your sex hormones but also assesses how your body is detoxifying estrogen, if you have high estrogen this helps to implement a more specific treatment plan for you.
+The best way to test your estrogen levels is with the DUTCH hormone test.
+This test not only measures your sex hormones but also assesses how your body is detoxifying estrogen, if you have high estrogen levels.
+This helps implement a more specific treatment plan for you.

-The DUTCH test also assesses your adrenal function, measuring both your free cortisol and total cortisol production, this is important as high cortisol can be a cause of high estrogen.
+Furthermore,the DUTCH test assesses your adrenal function, measuring both your free cortisol and total cortisol production, which is important as high cortisol can be a cause of high estrogen.